aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br>

 ### Smart DAQ on a Laboratory Specimen
-see a list [here](https://github.com/aeonSolutions/Open-Scientific-Research) of open sicence projects that utilize these open hardware solutions for data acquistion.
+see a list [here](https://github.com/aeonSolutions/Open-Scientific-Research) of open science projects that utilize these open hardware solutions for data acquisition.
-On the photo below, to the left, the smart DAQ is installed on an acrylic case and screwed with plastic screws to an acrylic base with the same cross-section area as the specimen to be tested.
+In the photo below, to the left, the smart DAQ is installed on an acrylic case and screwed with plastic screws to an acrylic base with the same cross-section area as the specimen to be tested.
 The acrylic base can be bought [here](https://s.click.aliexpress.com/e/_DEGsZaL).
 And the acrylic case [here](https://s.click.aliexpress.com/e/_Dmudkjt).

 <p align="center">
   <img  src="https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/Design/12bitSmartDAQ2023january_2.jpeg" width="45%">
   <img src="https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/Design/12bitSmartDAQ2023january_4.jpeg" width="45%">
 </p>

 The photo above, to the right, is one of many specimens I purposely fabricated to research the self-sensing properties of asphalt mixed with a known content of carbon fibers.
-This is a 10cm cylinder specimen and on the top is already setup my own design smart #DAQ (get it here on my GitHub ) with the ability to upload LIVE experimental data to a #dataverse.
+This is a 10cm cylinder specimen and on the top is already set up my own design smart #DAQ (get it here on my GitHub ) with the ability to upload LIVE experimental data to a #dataverse.

 <br>